rossta/rossta.github.com/source/blog/2016-08-26-quiet-assets-in-rails-5.html.md

 ---

-Recent changes to the [`sprockets-rails`](https://github.com/rails/sprockets-rails) gem now include a configuration option for silencing the logging of Sprockets asset requests in development.
+Recent changes to the [`sprockets-rails`](https://github.com/rails/sprockets-rails) gem now include a configuration option to silence asset request logging in development.

 ### The problem